DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 **Step 1**
 We’ll load the archetypal test image.
 **Step 2**
-Of course, now that we’ve loaded that image, we’ll want to take a look at it.
-To do that we’ll need the **ImageView package**.
 **ImageView package ** allows us to take a look at the image we have loaded.
 **Step 3**
 You can optionally specify the pixel spacing as a parameter to *view()*, which then ensures that the aspect ratio of the image is conserved on resizing.
 There are numerious tricks associated with *view()*: you can click-and-drag within the image to zoom in on a particular region;various simple transformations (flipping and rotation) are possible; images can be annotated and multiple images can be arranged on a canvas for simultaneous viewing.